PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ## What's so difficult about mobile session replay?

-Developers have complained about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).
-Why is that the case?
+Developers complain about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).
+The existing options were too expensive, ruined performance, lacked privacy controls, or locked behind [annoying salespeople](/founders/negotiate-software-better).
+These are all antithetical to how we do things at PostHog.

+Why was it this way for so long?

 ### 1. Multiple platforms

 The industry's big secret about web session replay is that it largely relies on a single open-source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
 It includes tools for recording web interactions and state changes, structuring session data, and playback.

 Unfortunately, rrweb for mobile doesn't exist.
-To build mobile session replay, we needed to do all the work ourselves, and this was a lot.
-Instead of a single JavaScript SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter).
+To build mobile session replay, you simply need to do a lot of work.
+Instead of a single JavaScript SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter) and all the building and testing that goes with it.

 There are even breaking differences within platforms.
 For example, Jetpack Compose uses a compositional model for UI, which is different from Android's traditional view-based model.
 This means you need to develop separate ways of doing replays when using it. iOS has a similar problem with SwiftUI versus UIKit.

 ### 2. Performance

-Phones are much less powerful than desktops.
+Phones are much less powerful than desktops, and not all phones are a top-of-the-line iPhone.
 Because of this, we need to be much more sensitive about performance.

-If you've ever tried to record your phone screen, you would know its impact on performance.
+If you've ever tried to record your screen on an older phone, you would know its impact on performance.
 Apps take longer to load, animations become choppy, reactivity degrades, and your phone heats up.

-Anything that degrades your user experience is not an option for many developers.
+Developers don't know what devices their users are on, so they need to be especially careful about performance.
+Anything that degrades user experience is not an option for many developers.

 ### 3. Privacy